sebw/ansible-ee-builder/README.md

 podman tag localhost/my_first_ee_image quay.io/YOUR-QUAY-USER/my_ee_image:0.0.1
 ```

+In a web browser, log into your Quay account, create a new repository called `my_ee_image` and make sure your account as admin permissions.

-Log into quay and push your image:
+From the CLI, log into quay.io and push your image:

 ```
 podman login quay.io
 podman push quay.io/YOUR-QUAY-USER/my_ee_image:0.0.1
 ```

-If you get an error, just make sure the Quay repository is public.
+If you get an error, rerun the push command.

 From this point on, you can create a new execution environment in AAP 2 under Administration > Execution Environment > Add.